Water and air pollution, land degradation/soil erosion, biodiversity losses and waste management are Albania’s key environmental challenges.

 Albania is working hard to develop legal and institutional framework in the area of environment, renewables and energy efficiency, but still needs to implement them fully, devote more resources through broader environmental fiscal reform that will support green investment schemes and reform environmentally harmful subsidies.

-UNDP supported Albania with its First and Second National Communication to the United Nations Climate Change Convention; and the Third National Communication is underway.
+UNDP supported Albania with its First, Second and the Third National Communication to the United Nations Framework Convention on Climate Change; and the Fourth National Communication together with the First Biennial Update Report are underway.
 Preparing the National Communications has helped the country to integrate issues related to climate change into national planning.
 Furthermore Albania has submitted its Intended Nationally Determined Contribution to UNFCCC as part of the country commitment towards convention and in line with EU climate and energy framework.

 The private and public sector in Albania has gained experience accessing the global carbon market, and is able to identify, implement and mobilize resources for projects that reduce greenhouse gas emissions and are eligible for the Clean Development Mechanism.